-SANDEE provides research support to South Asian researchers and institutions interested in the inter-connection among development, natural resource use, and the environment.
+SANDEE provides research support to researchers and institutions from South Asia and the HKH region interested in the inter-connection among development, natural resource use, and the environment.

-Research grants are provided for conducting research on topics related to economics and the environment in South Asian countries.
-While SANDEE’s focus is on environmental management, proposals have to include a strong economics component.
+Research grants are provided for conducting research on topics related to economics and the environment in South Asia and the HKH region.
 Multi-disciplinary projects with a robust economic focus are encouraged.
 Cross-border collaborations and trans-boundary projects are prioritized.
 Currently, SANDEE’s research activities focus on three prioritized research themes:

 Ecosystems provide a variety of provisioning, regulating, supporting and cultural services.
 With human activities, some of these services are being lost at an accelerating rate.
 Changes in ecosystems have short-run as well as long-run implications for livelihoods and the health of natural systems.
 Research on ecosystems management will focus on: